dd-se/nautilus-extension-quick-file-hasher/README.md

 ## Preferences

 The **Preferences** dialog allows you to customize the application's behavior.
-The available options include:

 - **Recursive Traversal**
   - Enable this to process files within subdirectories.